frictionlessdata/datapackage/json-table-schema/index.md

 The geopoint type supports several formats.

-* **default**: A string of the pattern "lon, lat", where lon is the longitude and lat is the latitude.
+* **default**: A string of the pattern "lon, lat", where `lon` is the longitude and `lat` is the latitude.
 Equivalent to not declaring a format.
-* **array**: An array of exactly two items, where each item is either a number, or a string parsable as a number, and the first item is lon and the second item is lat.
+* **array**: An array of exactly two items, where each item is either a number, or a string parsable as a number, and the first item is `lon` and the second item is `lat`.
 * **object**: An object with exactly two keys, `lat` and `lon`